It is hard to imagine that anyone in this country has not been touched by divorce in one way or another.

 covenant.

-covenant with God.
-Maybe you got married too young and maybe God had nothing to
+Maybe you got married too young and maybe God had nothing to do with

-is in the world is to not take the marriage covenant as seriously as we once
+world is to not take the marriage covenant as seriously as we once did.

-to fit their desire or they hear a prophecy, or a voice that says, "God doesn't
+their desire or they hear a prophecy, or a voice that says, "God

-want you to suffer anymore."
-They try to justify their decision to others
+doesn't want you to suffer anymore."
+They try to justify their decision

-because they KNOW they're guilty.
-These fine Christian people, ministers,
+to others because they KNOW they're guilty.
+These fine Christian

 Is it okay to